 - Available finance and funding structures to acquire company stock from shareholders

-- Debt capacity, including availability and key terms and conditions of potential senior and/or seller financing to be provided in the transaction
+- Debt capacity, including availability and key terms and conditions of potential senior and/or seller

-- Impact of an ESOP transaction on the company’s cash flow and financial position
+financing to be provided in the transaction - Impact of an ESOP transaction on the company’s cash flow and financial position

-- Management and executive compensation issues, including the use of stock appreciation rights or other synthetic equity
+- Management team and executive compensation issues, including the use of stock appreciation rights or other synthetic equity

 - Structure of the internal loan between the company and the ESOP